cowboyd/x-request.js/README.md

 `x-request` derives its power by coupling complete, immutable states with the simplest form of reactivity known to exist: _*the callback*_.
-Furthermore, it is "just JavaScript" with absolutely _zero_ third party dependencies.
+Furthermore, it is "Just JavaScript" with absolutely _zero_ third party dependencies.

 In this way, it can be easily embedded into the framework of your